ridge-kimani/speech-synthesis-demo/src/assets/blog.md

    - The `onboundary` event is a bit buggy, where the currentWord index might be ahead of the speech.
 6. Use [SSML](https://www.w3.org/TR/speech-synthesis11/#S1):
    - Speech Synthesis Markup Language specification (SSML) is an XML-Based markup language that assists in generating natural-sounding speech.
    - SSML empowers you to go beyond simply converting text to speech.
-It has enough markup for voice control including prosody, speech control and emphasis.
+It has enough markup for voice control including prosody, speech control, and emphasis.
    - For example: Using word censors, the following example will have a beep sound.
    ```xml
    <speak>